salmankhwaja/InfoSecDocs/Basic_IIS_Hardening_Steps.md

  </pages>
 </system.web>
  ```
+ 3. ReStart the Webserver by issuing "cmd" from command line and issues "IISRESET" from Administrator command prompt.

 # Host Header Remediation
 Host Header detailed description about what is it and how it is exploited can be seen at the URL.